News

 What are the drawbacks of buying a panther chameleon egg?

 Hatchling health upon hatching is usually pretty good and, much of the time, hatching goes off without a hitch.
 But there are some eggs which just are not 100%.
 This could be from when they were being formed to issues in incubation.
-You won’t be able to tell what the issue was.
+And when the eggs are transported you introduce a plethora of uncontrolled and unknown variables.
+If there is a problem you won’t be able to tell that there will be an issue or what caused it.
 The hatchling may cut the egg open, but never emerge.
 Or it could crawl out, but not thrive and die in a couple days or few weeks.
 The reasons for this are many and only a few of them are under your control.
-Even experienced breeders have this happen.
+Once again even experienced breeders have this happen.

 Perhaps the biggest issue with hatching an egg is not knowing what sex you will get.
 With Panther Chameleons you made your selection based on the brightly colored male shown as the father, right?
 Well, how would you feel if you got a female?
 For those new to chameleons, the female panther chameleon is a spectacular animal in her own right with pinks and oranges, blacks and grays.
 But females are not usually appreciated as much as they deserve because of the distraction of the male that shows an amazing array of bright, almost unnatural colors.
-And it was the color show that pushed you over the edge to purchase the egg, right?
-I haven’t seen any panther chameleon egg advertising that sells off of the female coloration.
+And, of course, it was the color show that pushed you over the edge to purchase the egg,.
+I haven’t seen any panther chameleon egg advertising that sells off of the female coloration!

 So you have to be honest with yourself because chameleons are, if we do it right, a 5 to 7 year commitment.
 If you have always dreamed of a male panther chameleon and would be disappointed to get a female then get a well started baby so you can see the colors coming in and you know you will be happy.
-Don’t get an egg to save money and be hoping for a male.
+Don’t get an egg hoping for a male.
 That is not fair to the female that may come out.

 Now, may I say that the female panther chameleon is one of the most underrated chameleon pets?
 I love them deeply.
 I actually have more non-breeding female panther chameleons as pets right now than I do males.
 The orange and pinks with blue undertones or red overtones are gorgeous.
 Their smaller size makes the standard 2x2x4 cages a much bigger cage experience which makes it more enjoyable for us, in my opinion.
 So, when I have panther chameleon eggs hatch I am equally happy whether it is a male or female.
-Honestly, I don’t even bother sexing them until months later when I am getting ready to sell them.
+I don’t even bother sexing them until months later when I am getting ready to sell them.
 The panther chameleon species is just an incredible chameleon all around.
 But you need to dig deep and be honest about your feelings.
 Make sure you are of the mindset that you will enjoy the chameleon experience either way.
 And for the people who are buying three eggs just to make sure they get a male…I suggest just getting the well started juvenile male.
 I know having one chameleon hatch is exciting so three should be three times exciting, but that just means you need three cages.
 And that is important.
 Make sure you have as many full set-ups running and ready to be lived in as you have eggs.
 A rule in chameleon keeping that is black and white is that chameleons should not be kept together.
-I acknowledge this is a corner that many breeders cut, but that, in itself, is a warning that your breeder will cut corners.
-We can leave making judgements about breeders for much later.
-As for you, keep your hatchling chameleons in separate cages.
+I acknowledge this is a corner that many breeders cut, but that is the old way of doing things.
+And it is not a good way of doing things.
+Don’t hang on to the past.
+Keep your hatchling chameleons in separate cages.

-You have to learn chameleon keeping on the most sensitive life stage.
+You are learning Panther Chameleon husbandry on the most sensitive life stage

 Panther Chameleon hatchling perching on a jasmine vine